 Nullarbor Roadhouse

 Yes, there’s fuel, food and a range of accommodation but the roadhouse is also a great base for exploring nearby attractions and getting more detailed information about the area.
 You can see a scaled replica of the original roadhouse and murals depicting the history of the region.
 The roadhouse is also home to Hole 5 – Dingos Den – of the Nullarbor Links golf course.
-You can hire equipment from the roadhouse.
+You can hire golf equipment from the roadhouse.

 The Nullarbor Links is the world longest golf course stretching over 1300 kilometres between Ceduna and Kalgoorlie.
 There are holes at the roadhouses – including the Nullarbor and Mundrabilla roadhouse – and other towns along the way.
 Even if, like us, you are terrible at golf, you should play at least one hole.
 Not only is it a chance to stretch your legs, but every hole speaks to the history of the location.
 One thing is for sure.
 You’re ready for a cool drink by the time you reach the 18th hole!